'Come out for the EU', British CEOs told by business lobby group

 Leaders of oil giants Shell (RDSa.L) and BP (BP.L) and financial services heavyweights Royal Bank of Scotland (RBS.L), Standard Life (SL.L), and Barclays (BARC.L), all warned against Scotland leaving the UK.

-Companies operating in the car industry have already come out in favor of the EU, though there is no centrally organized pro-European campaign yet.
+Companies operating in the car industry have already come out in favour of the EU, though there is no centrally organised pro-European campaign yet.

 The chairman of construction equipment company JCB said on Monday that Britain need not fear an exit from the EU.